2016 Annual Report

 Consolidated Audited Financial Statements

-Download the Consolidated Financial Statements for Fiscal Years ended June 30, 2013 and 2012.
+Download the Consolidated Financial Statements for Fiscal Years ended June 30, 2016.

 Below you can find Heifer International's annual reports in PDF format.